-BBK, Bahrain’s pioneer in retail and commercial banking, yesterday announced a net profit of BD 15.8 million for the first quarter of 2017 attributable to owners compared to BD 14.6 million for the corresponding period of the previous year, reporting an increase of 8.1% after reflecting the restatement impact of BD 688 thousand on last year’s comparable period financial results due to IFRS9 applications.
-The first quarter of 2017 financial results were reviewed and approved by the Bank’s Board of Directors during the meeting held on 24th April 2017.
+The Board of Directors of BBK, Bahrain’s pioneer in retail and commercial banking, yesterday announced a net profit attributable to owners of BD 32.2 million for the first half of 2017 compared to BD 29.8 million for the corresponding period of last year, an increase of 8.1% after reflecting the restatement negative impact of BD 1.5 million on last year’s comparable period financial results due to IFRS9 applications.
+The basic earnings per share for the first half of 2017 reached 27fils compared to 28fils during the same period of 2016.
+The financial results were reviewed and approved by the bank’s Board of Directors during its meeting held on Monday 17th July 2017.

-Total comprehensive income for the first quarter of 2017 stood at BD 29.1 million compared to negative BD 2.4 million recorded for the same period of 2016.
-This remarkable improvement resulted mainly from the improvement in the fair value reserve of the bank’s investment portfolio and higher net profit in the current reporting period.
+Total comprehensive income for the first half of 2017 attributable to owners increased from BD 13.7 million as of 30th June 2016 to BD 40.4 million, mainly due to improvement in the fair value reserve of investment securities and higher net profit during the current year.

-BBK’s balance sheet stood at BD 3,562.3 million as of end of March 2017, 3.8% lower year-to-date as the Bank decided to more efficiently manage it balance sheet.
-Core lending and investing activities remained robust with Net loans and advances marginal growth BD 1,770.0 million (December 2016: BD 1,767.1 million) and Investment securities increasing by 3.0% to stand at BD 791.2 million (December 2016: BD 768.1 million).
-The liquid assets portfolio, consisting of cash and balances with central banks, deposits with banks and other financial institutions, and treasury bills continued to be at a very comfortable level of 25.5% of total assets.
-Customer deposits portfolio as of end of March 2017 stood at a strong level of BD 2,254.9 million with a comfortable loans to customer deposits ratio of 78.5%.
-Equity attributable to owners amounted to BD 468.0 million with a solid capital adequacy ratio that is well above minimum regulatory requirements.
+BBK’s balance sheet stood at BD 3,494.0 million as of end of June 2017, 5.6% lower than similar period of last year due to the bank’s strategic directions toward more efficient and dynamic approach in managing its balance sheet .
+Core lending and investing activities remained robust with net loans and advances standing at BD 1,695.5 million (December 2016: BD 1,767.1 million) and Investment securities standing at BD 765.5 million (December 2016: BD 768.1 million).
+Treasury bills portfolio amounted to BD 415.9 million (December 2016: BD 401.6 million).
+The bank’s liquidity and funding positions remained at very comfortable levels with a liquid assets portfolio (consisting of cash and balances with central banks, deposits with banks and other financial institutions, and treasury bills) of 26.0% of total assets, a strong customer deposits base of BD 2,171.4 million and a loans to customer deposits ratio of 78.1%.
+Total equity attributable to owners reached BD 477.3 million as of 30 June 2017 with a capital adequacy ratio that is well above minimum regulatory requirements.